Casey Dail, LPA

 Casey Dail is the Regional Director for CLiK.
 She has been working for CLiK since April 2011 as a Positive Behavior Support Specialist and Positive Behavior Support Coordinator, recently taking on her new role as Regional Director in the fall of 2016.
 Her academic experience includes a Bachelor’s Degree in Psychology from The University of Kentucky and a Master’s Degree in Clinical Psychology from Murray State University.
 She has held a license as a Psychological Associate who began her career providing behavior support to adults under the ABI (Acquired Brain Injury) waiver.
 She also has 6 years experience providing behavior supports to children and adults under the Michelle P Waiver and Supports for Community Living Waiver.

-Alessa Brennan, LPA
+Alessa Brennan, BCBA

 Positive Behavior Supports Coordinator